 The WidePoint NFI CAs may assert policy on constraints in CA certificates.
 When this extension appears, at least one of requireExplicitPolicy or inhibitPolicyMapping will be present.
 When present, this extension should be marked as noncritical, to support legacy applications that cannot process policyConstraints.
 For Subordinate CA certificates inhibitPolicyMappings, skip certs will be set to 0.
-For cross-certificates inhibitPolicyMappings, skip certs will be set to 1, or 2 for the Federal Bridge CA. When requireExplicitPolicy is included skip certs will be set to 0.
+When requireExplicitPolicy is included skip certs will be set to 0.